MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/paginated-accessible-structure-type-overwrite.md

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]

-The StructureTypeOverwrite property has been added to the RDL model.
+The StructureTypeOverwrite property has been added to the .rdl model.
 You can use it to improve accessibility in paginated reports in Microsoft Report Builder and Power BI Report Builder.
-It's also respected by Report Viewer in Power BI Report Server.
+Report Viewer also respects the property in Power BI Report Server.

-There are 2 different options how you can use this new property:
+There are two different options how you can use this new property:

 - To set heading levels H1 through H6 for text boxes.
 - To specify table cells as table headers.